Xorast/hello-world/Notes/Notes.md

 Notes - Monday 16th April 2018

 ** To do **
-    Watch the video about user centric.
+    Watch the videos about user centric.
 5 videos : one a day for next monday (23/04/18)

 ** Bash command **
     pwd     == Print Working Directory (enable to know where we are)